lyz-code/blue-book/docs/projects/projects.md

 Also known as where I'm spending my spare time.

-# Home Stock inventory

-I try to follow the idea of emptying my mind as much as possible, so I'm able to spend my CPU time wisely.

-Keeping track of what do you have at home or what needs to be bought is an effort that should be avoided.

-So I'm integrating [grocy](grocy.md) in my life.

 # Pydo

 I've been using [Taskwarrior](https://taskwarrior.org) for the last five or six